 The annual Western Australia Gourmet Escape (held each November) is one of Australia’s largest food and wine festivals, celebrating the delights of Western Australia with delicious food and wine, pop-up events, cooking classes and celebrity chefs.
 The Margaret River region has wineries, restaurants and beautiful beaches to explore.
 From Perth, hire a car to drive three hours south to Margaret River or fly to Busselton, a town 50 kilometres (31 miles) north of Margaret River.

 10. Dive with great white sharks in Port Lincoln

 Being underwater with a great white shark (even if you are in a strengthened aluminium cage) is an adventure to tell your friends about.
-Calypso Star Charters and Adventure Bay Charters run one day great white shark tours to Neptune Island, 70 kilometres (43 miles) off Port Lincoln, a 50 minute flight from Adelaide.
+Calypso Star Charters and Adventure Bay Charters run one-day great white shark tours to Neptune Island, 70 kilometres (43 miles) off Port Lincoln, a 50 minute flight from Adelaide.
 No scuba experience is necessary (air is fed into the cage via a hose).
-You can also swim with the gentle but giant whale sharks on Ningaloo Reef in Western Australia between March and August.
+If you're looking for something equally as memorable but without the cage, you can also swim in open ocean with the gentle but giant whale sharks on Ningaloo Reef in Western Australia between March and August.